teo8192/Sorting-Visualizer/README.md

 ```

 If you are on Windows, you may need to change the `Makefile` to generate a `dynlib` or `dll` something instead of a `so`.
 Then the `c_sort.py` file also needs to be changed to open the correct library.

+If you want to change the looks of your visualization, go to the bottom of the `c_sort.py` file and customize the parameters of the `SortC` object.